 1. Consultations

-When visiting a good clinic within the UK, you will be able to attend a consultation with the surgeon who will be performing your surgery.
-After the consultation, you will be given a two-week cooling-off period, which gives you the opportunity to change your mind about the procedure and re-schedule or cancel.
-Many people wish to undertake multiple consultations or will visit numerous clinics until they find a surgeon they are satisfied with.
+When visiting a good clinic within the UK, you can attend a consultation with the surgeon who will be performing your surgery.
+After the consultation, you will be given a two-week cooling-off period, which gives you the opportunity to change your mind about the procedure and reschedule or cancel.
+Many people wish to undertake multiple consultations or visit numerous clinics until they find a surgeon they are satisfied with.

 Consultations abroad may be non-existent, may occur over the phone or if they are in person, may be held with a sales representative.
 This means you may miss important pre-operative information, such as knowing to stop smoking, drinking or taking certain medications.
 It is important to ensure you meet the surgeon who is going to do your surgery, not just meet with a sales representative.